JasonLocklin/Dissertation/Prisms/Results.md

 normal range, based on the performance of two non-neglecting groups tested on the identical task by
 @Ferber2006.
-While one patient performed similarly to the non-neglecting group (27, one of the two no longer demonstrating neglect on clinical tasks), the remaining patients baseline performance was at least 3 standard deviations outside what was observed in either group.
+While one patient performed similarly to the non-neglecting group (Patient 27, one of the two patients no longer demonstrating neglect on clinical tasks), the remaining patients baseline performance was at least 3 standard deviations outside what was observed in either group.